OllieMcCluskey/Mole_Mash/README.md

 **Version:1.0**

 **Features**
-* reset button
+* Reset button
-* timer to allow the mole to move around
+* Timer to allow the mole to move around
-* indicator for hits and misses
+* Indicator for hits and misses

 **Tools used in this project**
 * Canvas